Encyclopedia … combined with a great Buyer's Guide!

 More specific terms: metal-coated mirrors, dielectric mirrors, Bragg mirrors, crystalline mirrors, first surface mirrors, parabolic mirrors, variable reflectivity mirrors, deformable mirrors, laser mirrors, laser line mirrors, fiber loop mirrors, semiconductor saturable absorber mirrors, supermirrors

 A mirror is an optical device which can reflect light.
 Usually, only those devices are meant where the reflection is of specular type and the angle of reflection equals the angle of incidence (see Figure 1).
-This means that reflective diffusers and diffraction gratings, for example, are not considered as mirrors, although they can also reflect light.
+This means that reflective diffusers and diffraction gratings, for example, are not considered as mirrors, although they also reflect light in a way.

 A somewhat more general term is reflector.
-While all mirrors are reflectors, there are reflectors which are somewhat more complex than a simple mirror, e.g. prisms used as retroreflectors, using more than one total internal reflection at a prism surface.
+While all mirrors are reflectors, there are reflectors which are somewhat more complex than a simple mirror.
+For example, there are prisms used as retroreflectors, using more than one total internal reflection at a prism surface.

-Mirror surfaces are not necessarily flat; there are mirrors with a curved (convex or concave) reflecting surface (see below).
+Mirror surfaces are not necessarily flat; there are mirrors with a curved (convex or concave) reflecting surface (see below), which have focusing or defocusing properties..

 This article deals mostly with optical mirrors as used in optics and laser technology, for example, and in other areas of photonics.